These buildings are changing the face of the North East and we love them

 Tolent strikes again with this one, constructing The Beam which provides flexible office space (including an incredible communal terrace right in the centre of the building with views across the River Wear, as well as infrastructure and a new public square.

 One we’re all no-doubt familiar with from the outside, but if you’re anything like us, you’ll have never seen inside.
 Well, we’ve been missing out.
 Restored in 2019, Kapex Construction worked alongside the congregation of the Evangelical Presbyterian Church to bring the church back to life with a full refurbishment in keeping with the building’s heritage.
 Following a 15-week renovation, All Saints’ Church opened its doors to worshippers, services and events for the first time in decades.
 We can’t wait to attend an event (hopefully) at the end of this year and see for ourselves.

 Our editor Laura’s favourite on the list, The Catalyst is a hugely impressive building located near St James’ Park in Newcastle.
 Owned by Newcastle University, the building is home to the UK’s National Innovation Centre for the Ageing and the National Innovation Centre for Data, both hosted and funded by Newcastle University in partnership with UK Government.
 This dynamic community will enable the creation of a supportive ecosystem between the innovation centres in our business space in Newcastle and commercial organisations, with a focus on delivering new insights through data analytics or delivering new products and services which help us to age well and for longer.

 Thanks to Graeme Peacock

-Thanks to Graeme Peacock whose photos of Hadrian’s Tower were the inspiration for this article.
+Thanks to photographer Graeme Peacock whose snaps of Hadrian’s Tower were the inspiration for this article.
 Contact Graeme to purchase any of the images or commission him for work.